Science at Bolton

 Subject Lead: Heather Lowthian (Since September 2019)

 Monitoring Governor: Kaya Balmer (Since September 2021)

-The successful approach at Bolton Primary School results in a fun, engaging, high-quality science education, that provides children with the foundations and knowledge for understanding the world.
-Our engagement with the local environment ensures that children learn through varied and first hand experiences of the world around them.
-Frequent, continuous and progressive learning outside the classroom is embedded throughout the science curriculum.
-Through various workshops, trips and interactions with experts, children have the understanding that science has changed our lives and that it is vital to the world’s future prosperity and health.
-Children learn about the possibilities for careers in science and many express a desire to follow this route.
-Children at our school overwhelmingly enjoy science and this results in motivated learners with a sound scientific understanding.
-Results at the end of Key Stage 2 are excellent.
-Pupils are well-prepared for secondary school and usually excel in the subject in Year 7.
+The approach at Bolton Primary School results in a fun, engaging, high-quality science education that provides children with the foundations and knowledge for understanding the world.
+Our engagement with the local environment ensures that children learn through varied and first-hand experiences of the world around them.
+Through various workshops, trips and interactions, children have the understanding that science has changed our lives and that it is vital to the world’s future.
+Children learn the possibilities for careers in science, from a range of different scientists from various backgrounds, allowing all children to feel they are scientists and capable of achieving.

 Please see our Science at Bolton document below for more information, including our policy, progression of skills and long term plans.